RobWaterhouse95/Final-Year-Project/README.md

 # Final-Year-Project
 A repository for my final year project of university.
-Entitled "Network Latency Tool"
+Entitled "Network Latency Tool".

 Quick Start Guide:
 Use the batch file in the /Final Source/ folder to open the 2 clients and 1 tool applications needed to run the demonstration.